lambdaclass/world-tree-automation/README.md

 - `admin` is the user that, unlike dev, is added to the sudo group.
     - This user is meant to run commands that require escalated privileges.

-#### World Tree Systemd Service
+#### World Tree SystemD Service

-    The world-tree.service is located at .config/systemd/user/world-tree.service
+- The world-tree.service is located at .config/systemd/user/world-tree.service
-        Any changes on how the binary is executed must be changed here.
+    - Any changes on how the binary is executed must be changed here.
-    Port 8080 is firewall-enabled and listening for any request.
+- Port 8080 is firewall-enabled and listening for any request.